thedavidnovak/chat-in-a-nutshell/README.md

 The temperature may be set using the `--temperature, -t` argument.
 The default value for this script is 0 (lowest).

+### --save-audio

+Specify the path to save the audio response using the `--save-audio` argument.

+### --available-models

+List available OpenAI models using the `--available-models` argument.

+### --available-models-gpt

+List available ChatGPT models using the `--available-models-gpt` argument.

 ## Requirements

 To use this script, you will need to have the following:
-- Python 3.6 or higher
+- Python 3.7.1 or higher
-- An OpenAI API key (stored in an environment variable)
+- An OpenAI API key (stored in an environment variable `OPENAI_API_KEY`)
-- The `openai` Python module installed

 ## Usage

 To use the script:
 1. Add your API key to the `OPENAI_API_KEY` environment variable.
-2. Check that the shebang `#!/usr/bin/env python3` matches a Python interpreter with the `openai` module installed.
-3. Make the script executable (`chmod +x`) and create a symbolic link to the script: `sudo ln -s /path/to/chat_openai.py /usr/bin/chat`
+2. Install the package using: `pip install chat-in-a-nutshell`

 ## Limitations

-This script was developed for chatting with OpeanAI's ChatGPT from the comfort of the terminal.
+This script was developed for chatting with OpenAI's ChatGPT from the comfort of the terminal.
 The API used in the script incurs charges (depending on its usage).
 For more information about pricing, refer to the OpenAI documentation.
 Please note that there is no warranty for script functionality.
 Also, keep in mind that it is suitable for brief and straightforward messages.

 ## Release Notes

+### Version 1.2.0 (2024-07-05)
+- Migrated to OpenAI v1
+- Published as PyPi package (https://pypi.org/project/chat-in-a-nutshell/)
+- Updated executable name from `chat` to `ch` to avoid conflicts with other programs.
+- Configuration file containing system message, temperature, model and conversation if in conversation mode is now saved in the home directory (`~/.chatconfig.json`).
+- Added the option to save the response as audio file to a specified path.
+- Added the option to list available OpenAI and ChatGPT models.

 ### Version 1.1.0 (2023-06-22)